How to create an event

 • Event name or title, which is meant to be short and concise.

-• Date and time for the start and end of the event (the end date cannot be past 365 days after the start date).
+• Date and time for the start and end of the event (the end date must be within 365 days of the start date).

 • Time zone, if different from the one you configured on your account.